Essential Guide to Endodontic Care: What You Need to Know

 Your comfort and long-term outcome rely heavily on proper aftercare:

-Follow a Gentle Diet: Avoid hard or chewy foods for a few days.
-Opt for softer options a permanent crown is placed on the tooth by your general dentist.
+• Follow a Gentle Diet: Avoid hard or chewy foods for a few days, opt for softer option in the area of treatment.

-Make Appointment for Final Restoration: If only a temporary filling was placed, return promptly for your permanent restoration (e.g., crown).
+• Make Appointment for Final Restoration with Your General Dentist: If only a temporary filling was placed, return promptly to your general dentist for your permanent restoration (e.g., crown).

 Long-Term Benefits of Root Canal Therapy